Biblioklept/radaway/README.md

 Current Response: Adding an empty "textures" folder to both.
 - 10mm Pistol(s) has broken sights.

-Current Response: Removing `Vanilla Iron Sights Realligned` and Solely relying on `Weapon Mesh Improvement Mod`.
+Current Response: Removing `Vanilla Iron Sights Realligned` and solely relying on `Weapon Mesh Improvement Mod`.

 __Plans:__
 - Provide support for all major total conversions, but these are the most relevant as of __08/04/2023__.